 Peter and Paul, the pillars of the Church, were clear that the only citizenship that counts is our citizenship in heaven.
 (Phil.
 3:20) W are only “sojourners and exiles” in this world.
 (1 Peter 2:11)

 Paul submitted to earthly authorities as though they had been established by God.
 (Rom.
 13:1) He submitted to lashing by Jewish authorities five times!
-He appealed to his Roman citizenship, but, he clearly saw himself not a citizen of this world.
-He was a citizen of the kingdom of heaven that is coming.
+He appealed to his Roman citizenship, but, he clearly saw himself not as a citizen of this world.
+He was a citizen of the kingdom of heaven that is to come.

 He used his Roman citizenship to gain an audience for the gospel among the Romans, to be an ambassador for Christ as he spoke to people in the public squares.
 He used his credentials as a Hebrew scholar to gain an audience for the Gospel in the synagogues.